| Home State | Civilian Occupation |

 The order was received at 1200 to move to an assembly area southeast of Waldniel.
 At 1244 the 1st [which included Staff Sergeant Brown’s company] and 3rd [Battalions] moved from positions en route to the assemble area and encountered enemy small arms, machine gun, mortar and artillery fire.
 After the enemy resistance was neutralized and the assembly area cleared, defensive positions were established, and preparations were made for continuing the attack without delay.

 Draper wrote that it took Brown’s battalion “12 hours to clear out the whole city” of Waldniel.
-The specifics of his death aren’t clear, but Staff Sergeant Brown was killed in action that day.
+The specifics of his death aren’t clear, but Staff Sergeant Brown was reported as killed in action that day.

 During his service, Brown earned the Bronze Star Medal and was posthumously awarded the Purple Heart.
 Staff Sergeant Brown was initially buried at the U.S. Military Cemetery Margraten in the Netherlands, but in 1949 his body was returned to the United States and buried at Gracelawn Memorial Park in New Castle, Delaware.